 CIBER at GSU continues to serve as a regional and national resource to businesses, students and academics.

-Robinson’s CIBER is led by Dr. Tamer Cavusgil, who serves as executive director, and Dr. Ihsen Ketata, who serves as director.
+Robinson’s CIBER is led by Dr. Tamer Cavusgil, who serves as executive director.
 A team of Robinson faculty members and several university units also help lead CIBER.Go to the CIBER website